longevityframework/longevity/manual/ptype/partition-keys.md

 NoSQL databases, longevity provides a variation on the keys discussed in the [last section](keys.html) called a partition key.
-As various NoSQL databases provide different mechanisms for defining and working with partition keys, longevity needs to strike a delicate balance between providing full access to the power of the underlying database, and providing an intuitive API for our users.
+As various NoSQL databases provide different mechanisms for defining and working with partition keys, longevity needs to strike a balance between providing full access to the power of the underlying database, and providing an intuitive API for our users.

 While we anticipate most users will be satisfied with the basic usage of partition keys, which is quite simple and intuitive, a few